-Direct connections are supplied for 4 voltage inputs (0 to 600VAC continuous, 5kV transient measurement) and 4 current inputs.
+Direct connections are supplied for 2, 3, or 4 voltage inputs (0 to 600VAC) and 4 current inputs.
 The amount of current that can be monitored is dependent on the CT being used.
 Up to eight direct inputs are available to be recorded and used with reports and interval graphs.
-To record a voltage or current input, the input must be selected when initializing the recorder using ProVision.
+To record a voltage or current input, the input must be selected when initializing the recorder using the ProVision software.